stimms/Blog/blog/source/_posts/2-days-with-scriptcs.md

 scriptcs.exe .test1.csx -increase-awesome=true

-the solution seems to be that you have to add â€” to tell scriptcs to use that argument for the script
+the solution seems to be that you have to add "” to tell scriptcs to use that argument for the script

 scriptcs.exe .test1.csx -- -increase-awesome=true